 We have been told to stand up for ourselves; only that would bring us the truth.
 We have been told to be silent because there is no harm, words or actions to be turned back to ourselves.
-However, there is more to lose when do we speak our heart than staying silent.
-It might be growing slowly disappointment in our souls when an opportunity is lost, yet speaking our own heart can be more harmful.
+However, there is more to lose when we speak our hearts than staying silent.
+It might be growing slowly disappointment in our souls when an opportunity is lost, yet speaking our own hearts can be more harmful.
 We take the risk to get exposed with an open heart, to be vulnerable with empty hands and there is nothing to protect us.
 We reveal our true intentions and what is followed is just silence.
-Not a single word said back to makes us understand where we were right or wrong.
+Not a single word was said back to make us understand whether we were right or wrong.
 Yet, how could we ever leave someone without a chance to try?
 From so much strength and ecstasy, in front of a silent response is like the dot at the end of a complex sentence.
-A dot that brings silence, that doesn’t expect us to continue, as a closed-door slammed into our face.
+A dot that brings silence, that doesn’t expect us to continue, as a closed door slammed into our face.
 We are acting for our lives as a full orchestra on the stage, that creates a complex melody but leaves space for solos too, and at the end gets silent.
 Some instruments need support to play their tunes, but we are encouraged to stand up on our own, with very little assistance.
 The cello needs a rest for the spike, and we need a place to rest as well when we are not able to stand up, anchor in our truth, and be silent.
-When curtains go down, lights switch off, do we have to build our own pedestal and plead for our honesty or to leave our truth to slowly grow up cancer and build up walls to hide inside?
+When curtains go down, and lights switch off, do we have to build our own pedestal and plead for our honesty or to leave our truth to slowly grow up cancer and build up walls to hide inside?

 “Staying silent is like a slow growing cancer to the soul and a trait of a true coward.
 There is nothing intelligent about not standing up for yourself.
 You may not win every battle.
 However, everyone will at least know what you stood for—YOU.”